-In [12] a bipartite graph was used for modelling parallel computations with dynamic elements, called tokens [13], situated within vertices of the graph's first part-called places and depicted as circles or ovals.
+Carl Petri supplied a bipartite graph, Gill [12] was using for modeling parallel computations, with dynamic elements, called tokens [13], situated within vertices of the graph's first part, called places and depicted as circles or ovals.
 Vertices of the graph's second part, called transitions and depicted as squares or rectangles, fire consuming tokens from their input places and producing tokens within their output places.
-The discrete time process of firing transitions represents the behavior of the net.
+The discrete time process of firing transitions represents the behavior of net.
 An example of computing an expression on integer numbers applying a Sleptsov-Salwicki transition firing rule [11] is shown in Fig. 2.